 If you want a secondary dive light that you no longer have to hold, you should consider the ORCATORCH D550.
 This one has a maximum output of 1000 lumens for a super bright underwater experience.
 Also, it can be used in three modes: high, low, and strobe.

-The best thing about the ORCATORCH is can run for up to five hours per charge.
+The best thing is, it can run for up to five hours per charge.
 For such a portable and compact light, this is already a big win.
 Also, this is depth rated for up to 150 meters (492 feet), which is ideal for deep dives.

-The body of this dive light is made of aircraft-grade with a diamond grade hard-anodized surface.
-Meanwhile, the lens of this dive light is made of double-side coated glass with a light transmission of up to 91%.
+The body of this dive torch is made of aircraft-grade with a diamond grade hard-anodized surface.
+Meanwhile, the lens is made of double-side coated glass with a light transmission of up to 91%.
 Aside from that, the D550 has a tail magnetic switch for easy operation.

-The package includes the D550 light, 2 Li-ion batteries, charger lanyard, waterproof O-rings, after-sale card, wrist strap, and an Orca sticker.
+The package includes the D550 light, 2 Li-ion batteries, charger lanyard, waterproof double O rings, after-sale card, wrist strap, and an Orca sticker.

 Lastly, it weighs 183 grams without the battery, which is reasonably lightweight.
 This is a great purchase for divers looking for a trusty gear and those on a budget.